laryn/site_map/README.txt

 how site map constructs the term links.

-For making Site map build the same path that Pathauto per default generates alias for you should set this to "-1" I belive.
+For making Site map build the same path that Pathauto per default generates alias for you should set this to "-1" I believe.

 Last updated: